 Is PrimaryBid regulated by the Financial Conduct Authority (FCA)?

-PrimaryBid Limited is authorised and regulated by the Financial Conduct Authority (FRN 779021) and is a limited company registered in England and Wales (No. 08092575) with its registered office at 21 Albemarle Street, London, W1S 4BS.
+PrimaryBid Limited is authorised and regulated by the Financial Conduct Authority (FRN 779021) and is a limited company registered in England and Wales (No. 08092575) with its registered office at Fifth Floor, Office B3, 80 Victoria Street, Cardinal Place, London, SW1E 5JL.

 What fees do you charge for investing through PrimaryBid?